senlin/so-mobile-map-widget/readme.txt

 == Screenshots ==

 1. Widget Settings in the WordPress backend
-2. The widget showing the Google Static Map Image of your destination
+2. The widget showing the Google Static Maps Image of your destination

 == Changelog ==

+= 2018.814 =

+* August 14, 2018
+* change link to find coordinates
+* add details new Google API requirements
+* edit readme files with new FAQ entries among others
+* change some links due to renewal SO WP website
+* clean up irrelevant screenshots
+* add new screenshots

 = 2017.105 =